aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 packager produces all `tar` archives required by local dependencies, rewrite the manifest to point to `tar` files instead of the original location.

+If the project contains a package lock file, this will cause NPM to ignore changes to the package.json manifest.
+In this case, the packager will need to remove `package-lock.json` so that dependency rewrites take effect.
+_(out of scope for the current version)_

 #### Step 3: Install dependencies

 The packager should then run `npm install` to download an expand all dependencies to